ncbi/SRPRISM/README.md

 ## Windows Compilation

-    Windows 64-bit version of SRPRISM was tested with MS Visual Studio 2019 and MS Visual Studio 2019 Community Edition.
+    Windows 64-bit version of SRPRISM was tested with MS Visual Studio 2022 and MS Visual Studio 2019 Community Edition.
 In order to compile the following is required:

-        - MS Visual Studio 2019 (or Community Edition of it);
+        - MS Visual Studio 2022 (or Community Edition of it);
-        - git with git bash (available here: https://git-scm.com/download/win
+        - if cloning from github: git with git bash (available here: https://git-scm.com/download/win)

     To compile:

         - select a work directory (in the following $SRP_HOME is used as a full pathname of that directory);
-        - start git bash and issue the following commands: cd $SRP_HOME git clone https://github.com/ncbi/SRPRISM
+        - to clone the latest version: start git bash and issue the following commands: cd $SRP_HOME git clone https://github.com/ncbi/SRPRISM
+        - to use the latest stable release: download the latest .zip archive from github.com/ncbi/SRPRISM/releases and unpack it in $SRP_HOME
-        - start MS Visual Studio 2019 and open solution: $SRP_HOME\SRPRISM\windows\SRPRISM\SRPRISM.sln
+        - start MS Visual Studio 2022 and open solution: $SRP_HOME\SRPRISM\windows\SRPRISM\SRPRISM.sln
         - select Release/x64 configuration
         - in the "Solution Explorer" pane, right click on the solution and select "build solution" in the context menu